 I’ve just been informed of this absolutely massive security hole in Ubuntu that allows any user to grab any passwords that were set during setup because they’re stored in a log file for later helping users if they bump into problems.
 The original thread.

-So, near the end of the file, we can find the user created during the installation… and its password (not hidden).
+This file contains the answers to the questions asked at setup and near the end of the file, you can find the user created during the installation… and its password.

 Then, tell me if I’m wrong :

 - in the normal installation mode, the user created can get the root privileges with sudo

 - in the expert mode, there is a root account created